TakayukiNagamine/FastTrack-Workshop/README.md

     -   **TextGrid folder**: Path to “textgrids” in the NWS folder containing .TextGrid files.
     -   **Output folder**: Path to the folder where you wish to save the outputs.
-You could specify an existing location or create one by typing it there.
+You could specify an existing location.
     -   **Which tier contains segmentation information?**: Specify the tier in which phonemic transcription/segmentation has been performed.
 In the current example, the segmentation is done in